 Tables 7 and 8 below show CIN3+ risks for HPV-positive individuals with NILM, ASC-US and LSIL in a co-testing setting.
 Risk estimates are shown for DS-positive and DS-negative test results among individuals with HPV-positive NILM, ASC-US, and LSIL.
 In both the KPNC and STRIDES cohorts, ASC-US and LSIL with DS-positive results met the colposcopy threshold of 4%-24% immediate CIN3+ risk, and all HPV-positive ASC-US and LSIL with DS-negative results were below the colposcopy threshold and met criteria for a 1-year return.
-HPV-positive NILM with DS-positive results met the colposcopy threshold and HPV-positive NILM with DSnegative results met criteria for a 1-year return in KPNC; follow-up is still underway for HPVpositive NILM in STRIDES.
+HPV-positive NILM with DS-positive results met the colposcopy threshold and HPV-positive NILM with DS-positive results met criteria for a 1-year return.
+HPV-positive NILM with DS-positive results met criteria for a 1-year return in KPNC; follow-up is still underway for HPV-positive NILM in STRIDES.